peterdri/ece-communications-labs/_ece450/lab1/histogram.md

 1. Run the flowgraph.
 2. Observe the histogram and constellation plots as you increase the sigma slider from 0 to 1 (which is equivalent to changing the noise power ($$\sigma^2$$) from 0 to 1 as well).
 3. Observe the $$log_{10}(BER)$$ value output from the number sink while $$\sigma$$ increases.
 As the two bits in the histogram overlap, more bit errors occur.
+4. Adjust $$\sigma$$ so that the histograms overlap a little bit.
+For this case there is a small but non-zero error rate.
+Guestimate what the BER would be for this value of $$\sigma$$ based on the area under the curve idea shown in the [theory section 1.2]({{ site.baseurl }}{% link _ece450/lab1/theory.md %})
-4. Find the $$\sigma$$ value at which point the gaussian distributions are completely indistinguishable (you can change histogram parameters and the granularity of the *QT GUI Range* widget to help with this).
+5. Find the $$\sigma$$ value at which point the gaussian distributions are completely indistinguishable (you can change histogram parameters and the granularity of the *QT GUI Range* widget to help with this).
    - Stop the flowgraph and set this $$\sigma$$ value as default.
 Start the flowgraph and check the BER at this point.
-5. Disable the *Add Const* block and set the *Scale* parameter of the *Char To Float* to 1.
+6. Disable the *Add Const* block and set the *Scale* parameter of the *Char To Float* to 1.
 This is now a unipolar communication system.
-Repeat steps 2-4 above with this unipolar system.
+Repeat steps 2-5 above with this unipolar system.
-6. Re-enable the *Add Const* block and set the *Scale* parameter of the *Char To Float* to 0.5 so that the system is bipolar again.
+7. Re-enable the *Add Const* block and set the *Scale* parameter of the *Char To Float* to 0.5 so that the system is bipolar again.

 {% include alert.html title="Deliverable question 1" class="info" content="What is the significance of the $$\sigma$$ value at which point the gaussians are indistinguishable?"%}